 To understand business, you need to understand financial statements.
 In this lesson, I introduce you to the Income Statement, the Balance Sheet and the Statement of Cashflows.

 When we think about the performance of a company, our minds often jump to profit.
-Profit is defined as the difference between the amount of revenue earned in a business activity and the expenses, costs and taxes needed to run that business activity.
-Profit is calculated in the Income Statement.
+Profit is defined as a difference between the amount of revenue earned in a business activity and the expenses, costs and taxes needed to run that business activity.
+Profit is calculated in the income statement.
 It's worth noting that profit is not the same as cashflow.
 If we provide a service or goods to our customer, but have not yet received the money, this is still declared as revenue.
-This often confuses people at the beginning, but I'll cover this critically important concept in detail during the course.
-Cashflows in a business are critical because, ultimately, cash is needed to pay employees, suppliers, and to continue as a going concern.
-The cashflows of a business are included in the Statement of Cashflows document.
-In addition to profit and cashflow, analysts will also want to look at the current financial health of a company - measuring its resources, such as property or cash, against the claims on those resources.
-For example, loans or creditors.
-The current financial health of a business is found in the Balance Sheet.
-To help us understand financial statements, I'm going to use a fictional company, MarkerCo, that provides IT hardware and consulting services to its clients.
-MarkerCo is a small business with relatively straightforward financial statements for us to analyze.
-We'll begin in the next lesson by reviewing MarkerCo's Income Statement.
+This often confuses people at the beginning, but I'll cover this critically important concept in detail during this course.
+Cash flows in a business are critical because ultimately, Cash is needed to pay employees, suppliers, and to continue on as a going concern, the cash flows of a business are included in the statement of cash flows document.
+In addition to profit and cashflow, analysts will also want to look at the current financial health of a company.
+This is done by measuring its resources, such as property or cash against the claims on those resources, for example, loans or creditors, the current financial health of a business is found in the balance sheet.
+To help us understand financial statements.
+We're going to use a fictional company, Marker Co, that provides IT, hardware and consulting services to its clients.
+Marker co is a small business with relatively straightforward financial statements for us to analyze.